folcon92/brutecheker/README.md

 First, passwords from the logs are used.
 If none of them match, then passwords that were generated based on the passwords from the logs are used.
 If even this is not successful, then passwords from a ready-made dictionary are used.
 Also, passwords from logs and passwords generated on the basis of passwords from logs are written to privat_1, so that with each checked log you can expand your dictionary and make each subsequent bruteforce more efficient.

 Setting up and compiling the bruteforcer:
-1. Run XSSMetaBruter.sln.
-2. Open and modify the config.json file located at the path \XSSMetaBruter\bin\Release.
+1. Open and modify the config.json file located at the path \XSSMetaBruter\bin\Release.

 Value designation in config.json
 “pass_dictionary": The path to the finished dictionary.